sdarre/hexc/README.md

 ```

 ## To-do
-* Implement functionality to convert from hexadecimal
 * Implement conversion to and from ASCII
-* Raise upper limit on conversion from decimal to hexadecimal
+* Raise upper limit on conversion from decimal to hexadecimal and vice versa